-I’m constantly trying to improve my show.
-I literally examine every tiny detail, from the script to wardrobe to props…name it, I’ve checked it.
+I’m booked to by companies all over the country to be the featured entertainment at their banquet.
+I’m constantly trying to improve what looks best.
+I examine literally every tiny detail.
+Script, wardrobe, props, name it, I’ve checked it.
 I’ve been known to change one word in routines I’ve been doing for five years and see drastic improvements.
 I see it very simply as, my show should always be evolving if I’m learning new things.
-In other words…stay away from lazy!

 If you’re having an entertainer at your next banquet, unless they specifically request otherwise, do these three things and enjoy the overwhelming difference.